 Drive past the owners’ 17th-century farmhouse and into your own courtyard.
-Here you’ll find Meadow Barn and an atttractive wooden store room opposite.
+Here you’ll find Meadow Barn and an attractive wooden store room opposite.
 Walk straight into an open-plan space with a double bed at one end, a sofa in the middle and the kitchen along one wall.
 It’s not huge but exceptionally high ceilings make it feel spacious.
-Big bi-folding doors and velux windows let the light flood in and underfloor heating keeps you cosy.
+Big bi-folding doors and Velux windows let the light flood in and underfloor heating keeps you cosy.

 You’re at the foot of the National Trust Lambert’s Castle for superb walking and views over the Marshwood Vale.